Chris Lowe (basketball): Professional

 Lowe joined the Springfield Armor in the NBA's Developmental League, on December 11, 2009.
 Ironically, he replaced Craig Austrie on the roster.
 Lowe was recruited to UMass to replace Austrie, who had committed to play for UMass but then changed to UConn.
 The Armor released Lowe after 10 games with the club, during which he averaged 5.0 points and 2.4 assists per game.
 Lowe was then signed by the D-League's Maine Red Claws, and played in 9 games for the club, averaging 2.7 points and 2.3 assists.
 He was waived by Maine on January 31, 2010.

 In November 2010, Lowe began playing in Lithuania for the Baltic Basketball League club Naglis-Adakris Palangos (Challenge Cup Group A).

 In July 2014, he signed with BSC Raiffeisen Panthers Fürstenfeld of Austria.
 In July 2015, he signed with Xion Dukes Klosterneuburg, also from Austria.

 Coaching

-Lowe served a two-year stint as a Graduate Student Manager on the Saint Louis University men's basketball staff from 2018-20.
+Lowe served a two-year stint as a Graduate Student Manager on the Saint Louis University men's basketball staff from 2018 to 2020.

 Lowe most recently spent the past year on staff at the University of Texas Rio Grande Valley (UTRGV), serving as special assistant to the head coach.

-Lowe later joined the St. Bonaventure University men's basketball coaching staff as an Assistant Head Coach in August 2021 and now enters his fourth season with the Bonnies during 2024-25 season.
+Lowe later joined the St. Bonaventure University men's basketball coaching staff as an Assistant Head Coach in August 2021 and now enters his fourth season with the Bonnies during 2024–25 season.